 Exploring legal meaning

-This module looks at a range of legal research methods which offer different approaches to, and perspectives on, legal meaning – the place and meaning of law in the modern world.
-The methods covered are doctrinal, historical, comparative, socio-legal, critical and feminist and transnational.
-For each one, a case study is used to enable the strengths and weaknesses of that particular approach or perspective to be evaluated.
-The examples range from areas such as the debate surrounding children's criminal responsibility, to the role of the media in the family courts and measures to tackle international corruption.
+This module explores a range of legal research methods which offer different approaches to and perspectives on legal meaning – the place and meaning of law in the modern world.
+The methods covered are doctrinal, historical, comparative, socio-legal, critical, feminist and transnational.
+For each one, a case study is used to evaluate the strengths and weaknesses of that particular approach or perspective.
+The examples range from areas such as the debate surrounding children's criminal responsibility to the role of the media in the family courts and measures to tackle international corruption.

 Qualifications